aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 # Getting Started

 ## Workshop Details
 In this workshop, you will add encryption and decryption features to the Busy Engineer's Document Bucket to learn about some real world AWS patterns for integrating client-side encryption using AWS Key Management Service (AWS KMS) and the AWS Encryption software development kit (ESDK) in application code.
-You will learn how to leverage features like multiple AWS KMS Customer Master Key (CMK) support and Encryption Context to secure your application.
+You will learn how to leverage features like multiple AWS KMS Key support and Encryption Context to secure your application.

 To begin, the Document Bucket supports storing objects (documents or files or other blobs of data) in a private Amazon S3 bucket, and indexing them in Amazon DynamoDB.
 This allows Document Bucket users to share objects with other users, and store them for retrieval later.
 The DynamoDB entries provide metadata context for each Document Bucket object, as well as fast lookups to the provided context.